CrevasseCrew/crevassecrew/docs/posts/panos_api_auth.md

 ```
 ### Alternative Authentication Method
 !!! warning
     I would discourage using the method mentioned in this section.
-The point of covering this is to hightlight the method that Palo Alto encourages people to use, and to discuss the reasons for not using this method.
+The point of covering this is to highlight the method that Palo Alto encourages people to use, and to discuss the reasons for not using this method.

 Alternatively, Palo Alto [encourages](https://docs.paloaltonetworks.com/pan-os/10-2/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/authenticate-your-api-requests) you to use HTTP basic auth to authenticate API requests.
 They make no mention of using the API key that was [previously obtained](https://docs.paloaltonetworks.com/pan-os/10-2/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/get-your-api-key).
 Generally speaking, basic auth should be discouraged as you are continually passing the username and password in every HTTP request in clear text.
 Basic auth only base 64 encodes the username and password and is easily reversable (decoded).